BernieBackcountry/WASP/README.md

 # 16_SPCS
-> Outline a brief description of your project.
+> S9A created a web scraping tool to automate the lengthy, human-centric satellite pairing process used by the 16th Space Control Squadron to geolocate sources of electronic warfare jammers.
 > Live demo [_here_](https://www.example.com). <!-- will post link when demo is live -->